santisq/PSTree/docs/en-US/Get-PSTree.md

 > [!NOTE]
 >
-> - Patterns are tested against the object's `.FullName` property.
+> - __This parameter works only on files.__
-> - This parameter focuses only on files, the inclusion patterns are only evaluated against `FileInfo` instances.
+> - Patterns are evaluated using the object's `.Name` property.
-> - The `-Include` and `-Exclude` parameters can be used together and the inclusions are applied after the exclusions.
+> - The `-Include` and `-Exclude` parameters can be used together, however the exclusions are applied before the inclusions.

 ```yaml
 Type: String[]